Actual-Chat/actual-chat/docs/Search.md

   - Possible.
 Not needed now.

 (Opinion) It seems that we can have a single implementation of ISearchBackend that would have access to different ISearchEngineProviders.
-It would be resposible to multiplex search queries and aggregate results returned in the timed manner.
+It would be responsible to multiplex search queries and aggregate results returned in the timed manner.
 It must set corresponding events into a monitoring infrastructure for SearchEngineProviders that missed their time.